labsyspharm/minerva-cloud/README.md

 - A configuration file with these and some other properties.
 - A deployment bucket for serverless.

+## AWS Profile

+If you need to use a different aws profile from the default one, to be able to access aws resources, this can be setup with:
+- export AWS_PROFILE=<profile name>

 ## Configuration File

 ```YAML